Swissair Flight 306: Casualties and aftermath

-There were 74 Swiss nationals on board as well as two Americans (one dual citizenship with Iran), one Briton, one Egyptian (Olympic rower Ibrahim Abdulhalim), one Israeli, and one passenger either from Belgium or Austria.
+There were 74 Swiss nationals on board as well as two Americans (one dual citizenship with Iran), one Briton, one Egyptian (Olympic rower Ibrahim Abdulhalim), one Israeli, and one passenger was either from Belgium or Austria.

-This crash severely affected the small village of Humlikon in the Canton of Zürich: 43 of its 217 citizens (20% of the population) had boarded the plane to visit a farm test site near Geneva.
+This crash severely affected the small village of Humlikon in the Canton of Zurich: 43 of its 217 citizens (20% of the population) had boarded the plane to visit a farm test site near Geneva.
 Among those who perished were the entire local council, all members of the local school board, and the village's post office clerk.
 A number of children who were orphaned were looked after at home by relatives, and six of these children had to move, all but one of whom went to live with relatives nearby.

 Further problems arose with the upkeep of the local farms, but people from the nearby villages helped.
 Apprentices came from local firms, students, firemen, soldiers, boy scouts, railroad workers and policemen, as well as volunteer school children, and even from abroad to help.
 Approximately 600 tons of potatoes were harvested manually, corn was threshed and the new crop seeds were sown in time.
 Just over a month after the crash, a new council was elected by the 52 remaining eligible voters.